galaxyproject/galaxy_mentor_network/content/faq.md

 As a Gmentee, you are given the once-in-a-lifetime opportunity to meet an experienced community member who will provide you with valuable expertise and insights.
 You will benefit from your Gmentor as a role model and an independent sounding board, you will receive guidance, advice, feedback, and support based on your unique needs and help to prevent you from getting lost from the Galaxy numerous resources.
 Your Gmentors will help you connect with the Galaxy community and its members and subgroups.

-As a Gmentee, you are responsible for your own project and being an active participant in the Gmentoring programme.
+As a Gmentee, you are responsible for your own project and being an active participant in the mentoring programme.
 This includes making sure you keep in touch regularly with your Gmentor throughout the program.
 You are expected to act on advice and resources provided by your Gmentor.

-As a Gmentee you are expected to be fully engaged in the Gmentoring programme, committed to the opportunity and respectful of the Gmentor’s dedication and external responsibilities, responding and communicating in a timely and appropriate fashion.
+As a Gmentee you are expected to be fully engaged in the mentoring programme, committed to the opportunity and respectful of the Gmentor’s dedication and external responsibilities, responding and communicating in a timely and appropriate fashion.
 If you have any challenges during the process you should get in touch with the network manager immediately.

 ### Can I be Gmentored through the program more than once?

 Well, you are welcome back again!
 But you should consider leaving space for other interested candidates.
 However, after you have completed the program as a Gmentee, we’d love to see you come back as a Gmentor, and share your experiences with another newcomer!

-### As a Gmentee what happens after I conclude the Gmentoring programme?
+### As a Gmentee what happens after I conclude the mentoring programme?

-Upon successful completion of the Gmentoring, you will have gained valuable insights into your project, new perspectives and new skills.
+Upon successful completion of the mentoring, you will have gained valuable insights into your project, new perspectives and new skills.
 Moreover, you will most probably have gained a lifelong friend!

 You will receive a programme completion certificate and you will become part of the broader GMN community which will be a network of support to you.